The Best Documentaries on Netflix You Absolutely Need to Watch

-Netflix's world class documentary slate just keeps on trucking.
+Netflix's documentary slate just keeps on expanding.
 It's almost overwhelming!
-That's why we've made this list: Our picks for the best documentaries on Netflix.
+That's why we've made this list.
+Here are our picks for the best documentaries on Netflix.

 Here's how we're breaking things down.
 We're starting with the latest and best up top, then the rest listed by genre.